LinusTM/inventory-system/resources/endpoints.md

 Searches for the query in the inventory, and returns the result.

-An example of a return value for `/get/query/wrench/` may look like this.
+An example of a return body for `/get/query/wrench/` may look like this.

 ```json
 {